 Oh no!
 You’ve got sewage coming out of your bathtub’s drain!
 Outside of being just gross, this can be a very stressful situation for homeowners and it can allude to a much deeper problem going on in your plumbing system.

-Here’s what you need to do if you encounter this problem:
+Here’s what you need to do if you encounter sewage coming through your bathtub:

 Turn off the water: At the first sign of a sewer line clog, turn off your main water supply.
 You won’t want extra water to flow into areas that are already backed up.
 Typically, the main shutoff valve is found in your basement.
 If your house has an outside sewer cleanout line, removing the cap will release the pressure in the line and force any sewage backup back down the drain.